 |Lovely Mini Boden top for £3|

 A Sunday spent wandering round the shops followed by a hot chocolate at café Nero’s is now a favourite family pastime.
 Although I’m yet to see my 16 year old son step foot in a charity shop!
 My 13 year old son however, loves them!
 As a keen gamer he likes to look to see what retro games, soft toys and books he can find.
 He seems to have a keen eye in spotting things for his collection.
 My daughters are following his example, except their focus is anything pink, girly and sparkly.
 Lego is also a current favourite.
+My husband keeps an eye out for Cheap Vinyl Records.

 Over the last couple of weeks we have found lots of items for the girls, with the added bonus that they chose most of them themselves, so no danger of them not being worn.
 The only problem I have is that there sometimes ensues a bit of an argument, if they both like the same thing, which usually ends up with me spending more money buying a similar (but not the same- very important with the girls at the moment!) item from a high street shop costing ten times more!
 Still a bargains a bargain …